-When patients are older, obtaining a good history—including information on social circumstances and lifestyle as well as medical and family history—is crucial to sound health care.
+When patients are older, obtaining a good history—including information on social circumstances and lifestyle in addition to medical and family history—is crucial to good health care.

 You may need to be especially flexible when obtaining the medical history of older patients.
 Here are some strategies to make efficient use of your time and theirs:

 Give the patient time to answer your questions.
-Giving someone uninterrupted time to express concerns enables him or her to be more open and complete.
+Allowing uninterrupted time to express concerns enables your patient to be more open and complete.

-Encourage the patient and his or her caregivers to bring a written list of concerns and questions.
-Sometimes an older patient will seek medical care because of concerns of family members or caregivers.
+Encourage the patient (and his or her caregivers) to bring a written list of concerns and questions .

 Side effects, interactions, and misuse of medications can lead to major complications in older people.
 It is crucial to find out which prescription and over-the-counter medications older patients are using and how often.
-Older people often take many medications prescribed by several different doctors, e.g., internists, cardiologists, urologists, or rheumatologists.
-Sometimes they take prescriptions intended for other household members.
+Older people often take many medications prescribed by several different doctors, such as internists, cardiologists, urologists, or rheumatologists.

-Remember to ask about any alternative treatments, such as dietary supplements , homeopathic remedies, or teas that the patient might be using.
-Remind patients that it is important for you to know what over-the-counter medicines, such as pain relievers or eye drops, they use.
+Remember to ask about any alternative treatments, such as dietary supplements , complementary remedies, or teas that the patient might be using.
+Remind patients that it is important for you to know all the over-the-counter medicines, such as pain relievers or eye drops, they use.

 Check to see if the patient has (or needs) a medical alert ID bracelet or necklace.
-There are several sources, including MedicAlert Foundation International, www.medicalert.org .
+There are several sources, including MedicAlert Foundation International .